ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 Also make the corresponding change in `app/config/dfs/dfs.yml`.

-#### Migrate Landing Pages
+#### Migrate landing pages

-To update to v2.2 with existing Landing Pages, you need to use a dedicated script.
+To update to v2.2 with existing landing pages, you need to use a dedicated script.
 The script is contained in the `ezplatform-page-migration` bundle and **works since version v2.2.2**.
 To use the script: